How to start cycling with a small child in a bike seat, cargo bike or trailer

 Always read the manufacturers instructions for fitting and using your bike seat or pullalong.
 Make sure your child is properly strapped in, and there are no loose straps, scarves or toys that will interfere with the mechanisms of your bike.

-Tip 9 – Practice getting the child in and out before you set off
+Tip 10 - Practise getting your kids in and out before you set off

 This is the most important bit!!!
 Cycling with your little one is great fun, so do try and relax and enjoy it.
 Hopefully this will be the start of many miles great rides out together.

 So, these are our top 10 tips on how to start cycling with a small child in a bike seat, cargo bike or trailer - we'd love to hear how you get on.